dynatrace-extensions/dynatrace-extensions-vscode/README.md

 This extension can leverage the following VSCode settings (global or workspace level):

+Extension behavior/features:

+- `codeLens.metricSelectors` - Controls whether Code Lenses are enabled for metric selectors
+- `codeLens.entitySelectors` - Controls whether Code Lenses are enabled for entity selectors

+Dynatrace certificate locations:

-- `dynatrace.certificate.location.developerKey` - File path.
+- `location.developerKey` - File path.
 Bring your own developer key instead of generating a new one.
-- `dynatrace.certificate.location.developerCertificate` - File path.
+- `location.developerCertificate` - File path.
 Bring your own developer certificate instead of generating a new one.
-- `dynatrace.certificate.location.rootOrCaCertificate` - File path.
+- `location.rootOrCaCertificate` - File path.
 Bring your own root (CA) certificate instead of generating a new one.

+Dynatrace certificate details:

-- `dynatrace.certificate.commonName` - When generating new certificates, specifies the common name (CN) attribute of the certificate.
+- `details.commonName` - When generating new certificates, specifies the common name (CN) attribute of the certificate.
 Defaults to "Extension Developer".
-- `dynatrace.certificate.organization` - When generating new certificates, specifies the organization (O) attribute of the certificate.
+- `details.organization` - When generating new certificates, specifies the organization (O) attribute of the certificate.
-- `dynatrace.certificate.organizationUnit` - When generating new certificates, specifies the organization unit (OU) attribute of the certificate.
+- `details.organizationUnit` - When generating new certificates, specifies the organization unit (OU) attribute of the certificate.
-- `dynatrace.certificate.stateOrProvince` - When generating new certificates, specifies the state or province (ST) attribute of the certificate.
+- `details.stateOrProvince` - When generating new certificates, specifies the state or province (ST) attribute of the certificate.
-- `dynatrace.certificate.countryCode` - When generating new certificates, specifies the country code (C) attribute of the certificate.
+- `details.countryCode` - When generating new certificates, specifies the country code (C) attribute of the certificate.

 ## Workflows (Commands)